nehakant123/Gesture-based-text-creation/SoC_project_report.md

 rule, iterating backward from the output layer to the input layer.
 This allows us to adjust the weights to minimise the error between the predicted output and the actual output.

 Then we learned about CNNs (Convolutional Neural Networks).
-CNNs reduce the number of trainable parameters by using different types of pooling layers, which makes them suitable for handling large datasets.
+CNNs reduce the number of trainable parameters by using different types of pooling layers, which makes them suitable for handling large size datasets.
 They can also extract features from images, which helps in learning local patterns.
 Our Week 3 assignment was mainly focused on this aspect and required us to create different CNN models for various datasets.

 Then we moved on to learning the most exciting aspect of our project that is using the OpenCV and MediaPipe libraries to capture real-time images.
 I was so interested that I created various programs, such as FaceMesh and gesture-based volume control, which eventually contributed to my final project.
 Our week 4 and week 5 was mainly focused on this